 Bees are under threat like never before, with their numbers declining.
-There is strong evidence that neonicotinoids – a class of pesticide first used in agriculture in the mid 1990s at exactly the time when mass bee disappearances started occurring – are involved in the deaths.
+There is strong evidence that neonicotinoid pesticides are involved in the deaths and that they are impacting on other species such as birds, earthworms and aquatic insects too.
 Another major factor is intensive agriculture – monoculture's and the widespread use of pesticide and herbicide contribute to a loss of habitat and food for bees.
 Organic farming, by contrast, encourages higher levels of wildlife – including bees – on organic farms.

 - Don't use neonicotinoid pesticides.
-The EU has decided to suspend three types of neonicotinoid pesticides but there are still other types available.
-These pesticides appear in a range of common garden products.
-Avoid them and urge your local retailer to stop stocking them.
-Click here for a list of products and letter writing hints.
+The EU has suspended three types of neonicotinoid pesticides but there are still other types available that can appear in a range of common garden products.
+See here for a list of products to avoid.

 - Use organic techniques in your own garden.
 Garden pesticides also have the potential to do damage to bees, and good rotations give an extra diversity of flowering crops.
 Use a wide variety of plants in your garden, and don’t be too tidy.
 Leave wild flowering plants in place, and ivy is a particularly important source of late season winter food for bees.
 Find out more about organic growing techniques.

 - Take up beekeeping.
 If you've got the space, then keeping your own colony of bees is a great way of boosting bee numbers.
 There are some excellent courses available in our Practical courses section.
 Find out more about beekeeping courses.

 Our site contains much more information on the threat's facing bees, find out more on the following pages.